ajeetraina/dhi-sample-demos/localstack/guides/guides.md

 $ docker run -d -p 4566:4566 -p 5678:5678 -p 4510-4559:4510-4559 <your-namespace>/dhi-localstack:<tag>
 ```

-**Important**: LocalStack DHI images use `localstack-supervisor` as their ENTRYPOINT.
-The container starts LocalStack services automatically and listens on the configured ports.

 **Test the LocalStack instance**: Use the health endpoint to verify LocalStack is running:

 ```bash